Nothing Compares 2 U: Recording

-Retrospective response

-In 2019, Bill Lamb from About.com wrote that O'Connor's "emotional, gutsy performance made it a classic.
-Painful loss meets stunning vocal beauty with a perfectly understated instrumental arrangement."
-In their 2020 retrospective review, Matthew Hocter from Albumism described it as a song "deeply rooted in emotion and despair which would go on to certify O'Connor and that song as one of music history's most unforgettable moments."
-AllMusic editor Steve Huey called the song "stunning" and noted its "remarkable intimacy".
-In 2010, Tom Ewing of Freaky Trigger noted it as a "very moving track", and added that it "captures the stasis, anger and devastation of a bad break-up with awful accuracy."
-He also complimented the music "whose stately, sympathetic pulse gives O’Connor the canvas she needs to be so devastating."

-In an 2000 review, Steven Wells from NME said "it remains one of the best 'boo-hoo, my bloke's left me' pop songs ever recorded", and a "stark reminder that O'Connor is blessed with an amazing and unique voice".
-He concluded with that it "remains the outstanding highlight of her career to date.
-She's more than capable of surpassing it in the future.
-Less Sade and more Aretha, please."
-In 2009, Mark Richardson from Pitchfork constated that "you have to look pretty hard to find a better expression in pop music of the void that exists when a relationship ends."
-In an 2015 retrospective review, Pop Rescue wrote that O'Connor "makes light work" of the track, and she's "having plenty of power to belt out the lyrics at the right points."
-The reviewer added that it is a "fantastic exhibit of 90s music".
-In 2004, Sal Cinquemani from Slant Magazine felt that it perhaps is O'Connor's "greatest vocal achievement" and described it as a "classic torch song she quite simply owns."
+Pre-production for the song was done at Hooper's house.
+Hooper enlisted Gota Yashiki, with whom he'd previously worked on Soul II Soul's debut studio album, to do arranging and programming of instrument and drum tracks for the song.
+Yashiki utilized an Atari ST computer running C-Lab Notator sequencing software and an Akai S1100 sampler.
+After recording sessions moved to Britannia Row Studios, live drum parts were overdubbed and the cello part, provided by the Akai sampler, was finalized.

+O'Connor's vocals were recorded in a single take, then double-tracked with another subsequent take, using an AKG C414B-ULS large-diaphragm condenser microphone.
+Per the singer's demands, absolutely no compression was to be used on her vocals.

 Music video

 Concept

-Directed by John Maybury, the accompanying music video for the song consists mostly of a closeup on Sinéad O'Connor's face as she goes through stages of sadness and anger while singing the lyrics; the rest consists of her walking through the Parc de Saint-Cloud in Paris.
+Directed by John Maybury, the music video consists mostly of a closeup of O'Connor's face as she goes through stages of sadness and anger while singing the lyrics; the rest consists of her walking through the Parc de Saint-Cloud in Paris.
 Toward the end of the video, two tears roll down her face, one on each cheek.
 O'Connor has said that her tears were real.
 She did not intend to cry but then thought, "I should let this happen."
 She explained that the tears were triggered by thoughts of her mother, who died in a car accident in 1985.
 She said she learned to channel her emotions with the "bel canto" singing style, which she compared to extreme acting methods.
 In the middle and at the very end of the video, there is a shot from O'Connor's photo session for the I Do Not Want What I Haven't Got album cover.

+Release and reception

+The video received its world premiere on MTV's late-night alternative rock program 120 Minutes on January 28, 1990.
+It won three "Moonmen" at the 1990 MTV Video Music Awards: Video of the Year (O'Connor was the first female artist to be awarded it), Best Female Video and Best Post-Modern Video.
+It was nominated for Breakthrough Video, Viewer's Choice and International Viewer's Choice during the ceremony.
+The video was also the subject of many parodies and spoofs, such as Gina Riley's parody "Nothing Is There" on Fast Forward, referring to the fact that O'Connor tended to shave her head bald.